WHAT IS ‘REASONABLE CHASTISEMENT’?

 WHAT IS BEING PROPOSED?

 Currently parents in Scotland are protected from being charged with assault if they smack their own children under the ‘reasonable chastisement defence’.
-MSP John Finnie’s Member’s Bill proposes to remove this protection.
-The Scottish Government has said it will support his Bill.
+But this protection is set to be removed after the Scottish Parliament passed John Finnie’s Children (Equal Protection from Assault) (Scotland) Bill on 3rd October 2019.

 DOES THE LAW NEED TO BE CHANGED?